jredfox/OpenTerminal/README.md

 Technical:
 - SelfCommandPrompt#runWithCMD opens a native command line terminal based on your os once the user double clicks the jar
-- SelfCommandPrompt#wrapWithCMD opens a native command line terminal, gets args by user input on user double clicking the jar
+- SelfCommandPrompt#wrapWithCMD opens a native command line terminal, gets user args(if any) by user input on user double clicking the jar

 This program is free of charge and open source.
 On top of that you are also allowed to embedd this into your application programs but, I ask that you update when bugs are fixed